What is Shipping Your Own Container?

 Costs Involved in Shipping Your Own Container

-Terminal Handling Charges:
+Terminal Handling Charges

-Customs Duties and Taxes:
+Customs Duties and Taxes

 How to Ship Your Own Container